HIPAA Compliance Guide for Google Workspace Administrators

 You can set up compliance and routing rules that require that outgoing messages be signed and encrypted using S/MIME.
 Using S/MIME routing rules at the Google Workspace organization level ensures that even if end users turn off encryption, the routing rules override this action.

-There are third-party solutions that allow implementing easier and more thorough encryption solutions for your Google Workspace environment.
+There are third-party solutions that allow for easier implementation and more thorough encryption solutions for your Google Workspace environment.
 Your organization will need to weigh out the pros and cons of each solution and the costs involved to see which encryption implementation makes sense.

 Google Calendar

 Sharing calendars between users and teams in Google Workspace is a great way to enhance collaboration and team productivity.
-However, the Google Workspace Calendar is another service that needs to be configured properly for ensuring that PHI is protected accordingly in line with HIPAA guidelines.
+However, the Google Workspace Calendar is another service that needs to be configured properly to ensure that PHI is protected accordingly in line with HIPAA rules.

 Again, proper end-user sharing processes and technology controls in place can help make sure that PHI is not exposed.
 Like many of the other core Google Workspace services, the calendars in Google Workspace share all information with everyone in the Google Workspace organization.